Explore & Apply

 What is the application deadline?

-The deadline is the 16th of April, by which time all application documentation needs to have been uploaded.
+The deadline is 20 April, by which time all application documentation needs to have been uploaded.
 Your recommenders (referees) must have uploaded their references by then in order for your application to be complete.

 Do I apply for SAQA verification now?